TappNetwork/filament-google-autocomplete-field/README.md

 ### Countries

-Add the `countries` method to restrict the countries that should be used for search.
+Add the `countries` method to restrict the countries that should be used for autocomplete search.

 The countries must be passed as a two character ISO 3166-1 Alpha-2 compatible country code.
-You can find the country codes available at [Wikipedia: List of ISO 3166 country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
+You can find the country codes available at [Wikipedia: List of ISO 3166 country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 ```php
 GoogleAutocomplete::make('google_search')